 Unfortunately we’ve seen this happen before.
 A new manager will come in and shake things up in entirely the wrong way.
 It may save the company money in the short term, but if people don’t like working under the new manager you are going to have long term problems.

-Working with people like us, who are already in London means you don’t need to pay to get someone to travel in, and we can use our network in London to help introduce you to folk who could potentially help your business even more.
+Working with people like us, who are already in Belfast means you don’t need to pay to get someone to travel in, and we can use our network in Belfast to help introduce you to folk who could potentially help your business even more.

 Why a Remote Interim CTO may be preferred